Poland: Foreign relations

-Poland is a middle power and is transitioning into a regional power in Europe.
+Poland is a middle power and a regional power in Europe.
 It has a total of 53 representatives in the European Parliament as of 2024.
 Warsaw serves as the headquarters for Frontex, the European Union's agency for external border security as well as ODIHR, one of the principal institutions of the OSCE.
-Apart from the European Union, Poland has been a member of NATO, the United Nations, and the WTO.
+Apart from the European Union, Poland has been a member of NATO, the United Nations, the World Trade Organization and regional alliances such as the Visegrád Group, the Weimar Triangle and the Polish-led Three Seas Initiative.

 In recent years, Poland significantly strengthened its relations with the United States, becoming one of its closest allies and strategic partners in Europe.
-Historically, Poland maintained strong cultural and political ties with Hungary.
+Historically, Poland maintained strong cultural and political ties with Hungary and France.